Templates

-IT Asset Database Template for Small IT Teams (Excel Alternative)
+IT Asset Database Template for Small IT Teams Guide

 Need an IT asset database template that is simple enough for a small team but reliable enough for audits and offboarding?
-This guide gives you a practical structure and a rollout path you can start this week.
+This page is the fields-and-structure guide for the cluster.
+It is not the main spreadsheet-replacement page; use it when you need the data model and required fields first.

 TL;DR